TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::

-In the following example the matrix has an eigenvalue for which there appear to be two linearly independent eigenvectors.
+In the following example the matrix has an eigenvalue for which there turn out to be two linearly independent eigenvectors.

 ::::::{prf:example}
 :label: Ex:EigenValues:TwodimEigenspace